-The project aims to help STEM students grow in confidence to engage in public debates on contemporary science issues that profoundly affect society, through the lens of ethics.
-To start, we are developing a mutually-supportive, inclusive and diverse cohort of STEM students, young professionals and mentors, who have the knowledge and skills to positively influence their peers, the STEM community and society.
+The project helps STEM students to engage in public debates on the social and ethical impacts of contemporary science and technology.
+We are developing a mutually-supportive, inclusive and diverse cohort of STEM students, young professionals and mentors, who have the knowledge and skills to positively influence their peers and society.

 We welcome expressions of interest in the project at any time.
-We would also love your input and ideas for the project’s content and particularly on ways we can make the outputs work better for the UK STEM community.
+We would also love your ideas for the project’s content and on ways we can make the outputs work better for the UK STEM community.